rafael-guerra-www/LinearFitXYerrors.jl/README.md

 *York, D., Evensen, N., Martinez, M. and Delgado J. [2004] Unified equations for the slope; intercept and standard errors of the best straight line.
 Am.
 J.Phys.
 72 [3]*

 ##
+### *NB: find the Julia code for the displayed examples below in the repository [examples folder](https://github.com/rafael-guerra-www/LinearFitXYerrors.jl/tree/master/examples)*

 ## Example-0: no errors in X and Y
 *Reference: Altman and Gardner (1988)*